 • Butter – Basting the salmon in butter adds gorgeous flavour and keeps it moist.

-The main thing when pan frying salmon is to work fairly quickly.
-It’s easy to take your eye off the pan and the next thing you know the salmon’s cooked through before you’ve basted in butter or added the sauce.
+The main thing when pan-frying salmon is to work fairly quickly.
+It’s easy to take your eye off the pan and the next thing you know, the salmon’s cooked through before you’ve basted in butter or added the sauce.
 Slightly undercooked salmon is a good thing in the first instance.

 How to Pan Fry Salmon - 6 step by step photos

-Sriracha Honey Salmon FAQ
+Honey Sriracha Salmon FAQ

 overhead shot of salmon fillets in pan garnished with parsley